synchro--/flappy-ship/README.md

 ![Settings](Docs/settings.jpg)

-##### Wireframe
+#### Wireframe
 When this option is on, the whole environment - excepted made for the floor - is rendered in wireframes, i.e. only drawing the edges of the objects.

 ![Wireframe](Docs/wireframe.jpg)

-##### Mapping the environment
+#### Environment Mapping
-Enables the spherical environment mapping to achieve a more realistic rendering for surfaces, simulating the surrounding environmental reflection.
+Enables the **spherical environment mapping** to achieve a more realistic rendering for surfaces, simulating the surrounding environmental reflection.
 When turned off from the Settings, the world will look much less realistic:

 ![ENV](Docs/no-env.jpg)

 ## Advanced options
-#### Alpha Blending
+### Alpha Blending
 Activate transparencies (default On) of power rings and evil cubes.

 ![Mix](Docs/blending2.jpg)

-#### Hard Mode: Flappy Flight!
+### Hard Mode: Flappy Flight!
 When you activate this option the game restarts in ** hard mode**.
 You'll find yourself in the same scenario but this time everything can fluctuate in the air, even our spaceship.
 By pressing the accelerator 'W' the ship will increase and will leap in the air; when no keys are pressed the ship is pulled down by gravity; when the brake 'S' is pressed the ship will accelerate downwards.
 The tip of the Ship is tilted according to the flight direction mimiking the famous smartphone game Flappy Bird, albeit in 3D.
 Even rings and cubes will be scattered around the sky, so it will be more difficult to win.